andyinabox/budo-demo/README.md

 Budo Demo
 =========

+**Note:** this is currently an experimental module in early development.

 Tool for quickly sharing a project on GitHub pages.
 Intended for use alongside the [budo](https://github.com/mattdesl/budo) rapid prototyping tool.

 The goal is to be able to run a command similar to the budo dev server that will publish to gh-pages for a project.
 Example: